May to June

-Like many other states, Idaho representatives took up the matter of choosing a state flower shortly after their state entered the union.
-They chose the syringa, an attractive wildflower that turns Idaho hillsides a snowy white in late springtime with its great clusters of flowers.
+Idaho representatives took up the matter of choosing a state flower shortly after their state entered the union.
+They chose the Syringa, an attractive wildflower that turns Idaho hillsides a snowy white in late springtime with its great clusters of flowers.

-Though the state did not officially make the syringa the Idaho state flower until 1931, in reality the flower became the Gem State’s floral emblem much earlier: in the 1890s, syringa was depicted on the Great Seal of the State of Idaho, growing at the feet of a female goddess.
+Though the Syringa was not officially designated as the Idaho state flower until 1931, it became the Gem State’s floral emblem much earlier.
+In the 1890s, Syringa was depicted on the Great Seal of the State of Idaho, growing at the feet of a female goddess.
 Several years later it represented Idaho in a floral display at the 1893 World’s Exposition in Chicago.

-The Idaho state flower is a flowering shrub that grows between four and eight feet tall.
-Its flowers grow in clusters at the end of its branches.
+The Idaho state flower is a flowering plant that grows between four and eight feet tall.
+The flowers grow in clusters at the end of its branches.
 Each has four to five waxy petals and numerous yellow stamens.
-While its flowers are remarkable, Idaho’s state flower is also known for its strong, sweet fragrance.
-Similar to that of the orange blossom, the syringa’s scent earned the wildflower the nickname of “mock orange.”
+Idaho’s state flower is known for its strong, sweet fragrance.
+Reminiscent of the Orange Blossom, the Syringa’s scent earned the wildflower the nickname of “mock orange.”

-The syringa’s range is a wide one.
-It grows from British Columbia to the northern California, western Montana and east to Idaho.
-Within the state, the Idaho state flower grows well in central and northern Idaho.
-Residents of the state’s most populous cities, Boise, Nampa and Idaho Falls, can travel to the state’s many wilderness areas to see the Idaho state flower.
-In the Boise National Forest, syringa grows well in moist to semi-moist soil found along streams, dry ravines, rocky areas and canyons.
-By one account, syringa is at its peak along Idaho’s rivers at the same time that Chinook salmon are migrating upstream.
+The Syringa grows from British Columbia to the northern California.
+In the Boise National Forest, Syringa grows well in moist to semi-moist soil found along streams, dry ravines, rocky areas and canyons.
+Syringa is at its peak along Idaho’s rivers at the same time that Chinook salmon are migrating upstream.